 (b) All items the model is required to wear as part of the entry

-must be supplied by the designer, including visible
+must be supplied by the designer, including footwear and visible

 (c) If a garment incorporates electrical components the designer